gdusbabek/genassist/README.md

 * region support for rdio.
 * easy deployment to a new server.
 * tooltips on the the playlist buttons
-* secure storage of access tokens
+* secure/encrypted storage of access tokens

 ## Installing